The Hidden Width of Deep ResNets: Tight Error Bounds and Phase Diagram: Generic ResNets in the lazy-ODE regime

-At first order in $\alpha^{-1}$, we have After taking expectation, the first term vanishes by assumption (however, it is important to keep in mind that this term contributes to non-asymptotic fluctuations, which are further amplified by the factor $\alpha$).
-This suggests to define, in this regime, the forward pass $\underline h(s,x,\zeta) \in \RR^D$ (with an implicit dependency in $Z_0$) as the solution to the (forward) \emph{tangent ODE}
+At first order in $\alpha^{-1}$, we have After taking expectation, the first term vanishes by assumption (however, it is important to keep in mind that this term contributes to non-asymptotic fluctuations, all the more that they are amplified by the factor $\alpha$).
+This suggests to define, in this regime, the forward pass $\underline h_\zeta(s,x) \in \RR^D$ (with an implicit dependency in the law of $Z_0$) as the solution to the (forward Neural) \emph{tangent ODE}